Early Childhood Education, MA

 Field Experience & Student Teaching

-Pedagogical and real-world training is at the center of graduate degree coursework.
+Pedagogical and real-world training are at the center of graduate degree coursework.
 Consequently, all Early Childhood Education majors are required to enroll in one credit hour of "Individualized Coaching and Field Experiences" courses in each of three semesters prior to student teaching.
-Each field experience course requires 50 hours in a classroom setting.
+Each field experience course requires 25 hours in an infant/toddler classroom and 50 hours in each preschool and K-2nd-grade classroom.

-In their Individualized Coaching courses, students will complete the field experiences needed to develop professional knowledge, skills and dispositions in alignment with Roosevelt's social justice mission.
-As students progress from one individualized coaching course to another, they will take on tasks and responsibilities that are increasingly complex and challenging.
-These experiences will prepare students for success in student teaching experiences that culminate in the Early Childhood major and the awarding of an Illinois Professional Educator License
+In their Individualized Coaching courses, students will complete the field experiences required to develop professional knowledge, skills, and dispositions aligned with Roosevelt's social justice mission.
+As students progress from one individualized coaching course to another, they will take on increasingly complex and challenging tasks and responsibilities.
+These experiences will prepare students for success in student teaching, culminating in the Early Childhood major and the awarding of an Illinois Professional Educator License.

 Placement in student teaching sites is planned with consideration of professional standards and partnership schools and agencies.
-Pre-primary and Primary student teaching placements are open only to students who have successfully completed the appropriate general education and professional education courses and early childhood content test, and other Department of Education student teaching requirements.
+Pre-primary and Primary student teaching placements are open only to students who have successfully completed the appropriate general education and professional education courses, early childhood content test, and other Department of Education student teaching requirements.
 Placements in sites with diverse student populations are required.
 Students must submit a formal application two semesters prior to the semester in which they plan to do their student teaching.
-Applicants are expected to be in good academic standing and must provide evidence of competency with regard to professional dispositions, including the passage of a criminal background check.
+Applicants are expected to be in good academic standing and must provide evidence of competency in professional dispositions, including the results of a criminal background check.
 Students should consult regularly with their advisor about the specific requirements for licensure and student teaching in Illinois.

 Licensure requirements

 Students must consult with their education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.
-Because requirements for licensure, graduation, and continuing enrollment are subject to change, graduate students must consult frequently with their education advisors.
-The advising plan developed at program admission provides the most up-to-date and authoritative information with respect to all program and licensure requirements.
+Because requirements for licensure, graduation, and continued enrollment are subject to change, graduate students must consult their education advisors frequently.
+The advising plan developed at program admission provides the most up-to-date and authoritative information on all program and licensure requirements.

-Students, one semester prior to their student teaching, must submit proof of passing the Early Childhood Education content exam that meets the state's criterion and have a minimum 3.0 GPA in all graduate courses.
-All courses must be passed with grades of C or higher and a minimum C or higher in Student Teaching.
+Students must submit proof of passing the Early Childhood Education content exam that meets the state's criteria and have a minimum 3.0 GPA in all graduate courses at least 1 semester prior to their student teaching.
+All courses must be passed with a grade of C- or higher, and a minimum C or higher in Student Teaching is required for licensure.
 Please contact the Department of Education for more information regarding the Early Childhood Education content exam criteria.

-Before issuing a license, the Illinois State Board of Education also requires satisfactory scores on the Educator Teacher Performance Assessment Portfolio (edTPA).
+Before issuing a license, the Illinois State Board of Education also requires satisfactory scores on the Performance Assessment Portfolio.

-Your degree map is a general guide suggesting courses to complete each term on the academic pathway to your degree.
-It is based on the most current scheduling information from your academic program.
-Your program’s degree map is reviewed annually and updated as schedules change (although you retain the same course requirements as long as you are continuously enrolled in your degree program).
+Your degree map is a general guide that suggests courses to complete each term along the academic pathway to your degree.
+It is based on the most current scheduling information from your educational program.
+Your program's degree map is reviewed annually and updated as schedules change (you retain the exact course requirements as long as you remain continuously enrolled in your degree program).

-Always work closely with your academic advisor to understand curriculum requirements and scheduling, as each student’s academic plan can look slightly different.
+You can always work closely with your academic advisor to understand curriculum requirements and scheduling, since each student's academic plan can look slightly different.

 Year 1